This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Your puppy’s sleeping quarters should be in a small crate.
-We use a MidWest Life Stages Double Door Crate which comes with a divider (this allows us to adjust the crate size) and put a blanket over it to make it seem more cozy.
+We use a MidWest Life Stages Double Door Crate which comes with a divider (this allows us to adjust the crate size) and put a blanket over it to make it seem cozier.

-- Keep the crate in a draft free area next to your bed.
-For approximately the first three weeks, if your puppy cries, take him out, on leash to relieving area.
+- Keep the crate in a draft-free area next to your bed.
+For approximately the first three weeks, if your puppy cries, take him out, on a leash to relieving area.
 After relieving put him back into his crate.
-Do not give him any treats or any play time.
+Do not give him any treats or any playtime.
 Put him right back into his crate and he should go back to sleep.

 - Under no circumstances take the puppy to bed with you.
 This will form a very undesirable habit. – trust me…it’s difficult to avoid doing when your puppy is whining all night, but it’s very important to leave him in his crate.

 QUICK TIP: Over the years we’ve tried many different plush toys for our puppy’s first night home.
-Our favorite and one we highly recommend is the Snuggle Puppy Toy with heart beat and heat pack.
-Our last puppy, Charlie loved his Snuggle Puppy Toy and it helped him sleep better his first night in his crate.
+Our favorite and one we highly recommend is the Calmeroos Puppy Toy with heartbeat and heat pack.
+Our last puppy, Anna loved her Calmeroos Puppy Toy and it helped her sleep better her first night in her crate.